jamiewhitehead/Sanitise-KB/README.md

 # Sanitise-KB
 Script to cleanse an individual KB article from Configuration Manager.
 Removes from update group, update package and creates an article filter in any associated ADRs.
+This was inspired where a nubmer of customers were hit by KB3203467 and we wanted a way of removing this from multiple customers.
+In addition, some customers found that even though they had stripped the KB article from the Software update group, it would return as they and Automatic deployment rule in place.
+The script also creates an Article filter or appends to an existing article filter to ensure that the KB article is not re-applied.
+It identifies the associated product(s) to the article and only applies the filter on ADRs that use that\those product(s).